flyingmachine/nanoc-blog/content/a-philosophy-of-programming.markdown

 assumptions when trying to learn, and this process will help you uncover those assumptions.

+## To explore

+* How does emotional state affect learning?
+* How is emotion related to certrainty?
+* What is the relationship between testing, memory, and learning?
+* How can teams support learning?
+* Find concrete examples of codebases which support learning
+* How information navigation is related to learning, e.g. including a table of contents in documentation

 ## Further Reading

 * [Pragmatic Thinking and